zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** While signed in as an authorised user, the user should be able to add a product to the store.

 **Result:** The user can select the Product Management link from the navbar.
 The user will then be directed to the Add Product page, from where they can fill in the form with the details of the new product.
-When the user then selects the 'Add Product' button the user will be redirected to the store page and the product will be added to store.
+When the user then selects the 'Add Product' button the user will be redirected to the store page and the product will be added to the store.

 ![Image of add product form](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/add-product.PNG)